toadlyBroodle/spam-bot-3000/README.md

 		- direct message relevant tweets
 		- reply to relevant tweets with random promotional tweet from file (twit_promos.txt)
 		- ignore tweets by marking them in dump file with "-" prefix
+	- automated new keyword and hashtag research and gleening from scraped results
+	- automated filtering out of irrelevant keywords/hashtags
 	- tweepy exception handling
 	- write all activity to log (log.txt)